Prerequisites

 Create a Node Pool using the Cloud Console

-- In Cloud Console, navigate to Node Pools.
-If you do not yet have any CKS clusters, you need to create a cluster first.
+To create a Node Pool from the Cloud Console, complete the following steps:- In Cloud Console, navigate to Node Pools.
+If you don’t yet have any CKS clusters, you need to create a cluster first.

 -